 - Read the Course Plan (syllabus) especially the pre-requisite section to ensure that you have the needed coursework and skills before attempting this course.

 E-mail, Internet Access and Labs

-- Distance Education students are required to have an Email Account that you check at least 3 times a week to complete this course.
+- Distance Education students are required to have Internet access.
+Check at least 3 times a week on the web site and Blackboard to successfully complete this course.

-- All students will need an Email Account to do some of the assignments.
+- All students will need a NRCC Email Account to do some of the assignments.

 - All students will also need access to the Internet to complete most of the assignments.

 - Labs are available on the NRCC campus for your use.
 You can use most labs on campus for e-mail and Internet access.